ministryofjustice/security-guidance/docs/leak-handling-policy.md

 ## Accidental leaks

-A lack of due diligence in an environment **MIGHT** lead to sensitive MoJ information being Overseen, Overheard, or Overshared.
+A lack of due diligence in an environment **might** lead to sensitive MoJ information being Overseen, Overheard, or Overshared.

 An example would be the publication of sensitive information to an unintended audience by clicking "reply all" on an email, or having the "email auto-forward" capability active on your account.